What is the best property management software for your rental properties?

 And, with that, you’re (mostly) set up!

-Several additional steps and several more hours are likely necessary to optimize your QuickBooks so that you can use it for everything you’ll need.
+Several additional steps and many more hours are likely necessary to optimize your QuickBooks so that you can use it for everything you’ll need.

 With that said, we hope this guide helps you get things off the ground faster and easier, especially if you’re just getting started.